opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 It is similar to `transferSlack`, except that this also applies to the first transit leg in the trip and `transferSlack` does not.

-Some modes, like airplanes or subway, might need more of a slack than others, so this is also configurable per mode with `boardSlackForMode`.
+Some modes, like airplane or subway, might need more of a slack than others, so this is also configurable per mode with `boardSlackForMode`.